 The Company's ability to make scheduled payments of principal, or to pay the interest, or to fund planned capital expenditures will also depend on its ability to maintain adequate levels of available borrowing, adhere to all financial covenants with its lenders, obtain favorable payment terms from suppliers and its future performance, which may be subject to general economic, financial, competitive, legislative and regulatory factors, as well as other events that are beyond the Company's control.
-Such events include the potential impacts to our ability to generate cash from operations as a result of the on-going COVID-19 pandemic.
 See "Risk Factors" for additional information.